El Mirador Thermal Shock Natural Tabi, Colombia

-Produced by Elgin Guzman in El Portal, Huila.
+Produced by Elkin Guzman in El Portal, Huila.

 Thermal shock is a rigorous, highly controlled anaerobic fermentation process coupled with drying in a dark, stable environment for 12-15 days.
 This process imparts unique sensory attributes, resulting in a clean, sweet, and balanced cup.